Australian Natives' Association: Female membership

 A motion to allow women to join the ANA was defeated.

 The 1899 Port Fairy Conference heard that between the 1871 and 1891 censuses, female primary income earners had increased from 52,243 to 114,804.
 In November 1899 the Board supported the creation of a Friendly Society for women.
-In August of 1900, the Constitution and Bye Laws for the society were approved, and then registered in September.
+In August 1900, the Constitution and Bye Laws for the society were approved, and then registered in September.

-In November of 1900, the Australasian Women's Association (AWA) was formed.
+In November 1900, the Australasian Women's Association (AWA) was formed.
 The ANA absorbed all the expenses of setting up the Association.
 The ANA and AWA worked closely together and at times jointly published document listing key office holder.

 The changing circumstances after WW2 and the greater involvement of the Federal Government in providing social supports started to challenge Friendly Societies including the AWA.
 In 1955, the ANA began taking steps to enable AWA members to transfer to the ANA, and this came to fruition in 1964.
 A past AWA Chief President, Mrs. I. V. Meagher, became the first woman Chief President of the ANA in 1977.